Environment Variables

 type: git:release

-# $address is replaced with "options.yml" from env
+# $address will be replaced with "options.yml" from env

 optionsFrom: $address

-# name from options.yml is merged into options
+# name from options.yml will be merged into options

 options:

-# $description is replaced with "publish for xx task" from env
+# $description will be replaced with "publish for xx task" from env

 name: Nightly